- November 26

 Ben Wyskida (class of 1999, B.A. as an independent student designed major in media and performance studies--combining theater, film and media studies, anthropology/sociology, and English; minor in environmental studies) is senior vice president in the National Issue Advocacy Practice of BerlinRosen, New York office.
 Recently, he was communications executive for The Atlantic Philanthropies, a $2.5b private foundation for which he directed communications and media strategies for national advocacy grantees on health care issues, social security, and education.
 Prior to his gig at Atlantic, Ben was director of publicity and new media for The Nation Magazine and communications director at the Ella Baker Center for Human Rights.
 A writer and regular contributor to The Nation, HuffingtonPost.com, Mother Jones, Alternet, and a range of progressive media outlets, Ben is also co-founder and editor of the politics and culture blog, PinkoMag.com.
 While at SMCM, Ben was active in the theater program as a performer ("Widows," "Angels in America: Part I: Millennium Approaches") and director (Jose Rivera's "Marisol," an St. Mary's Project in repertory with Aristophanes's "Lysistrata").

 Coya Paz Brownrigg (class of 1997, B.A. theater) co-founded the internationally acclaimed all-Latina performance group, Teatro Luna, in 2000 and served as its co-artistic director until 2009.
 Coya holds an M.A. and Ph.D. in performance studies from Northwestern University.
-A director, playwright, performer, poet, and scholar, Coya is currently on the full-time faculty at The Theater School at DePaul University.
+A director, playwright, performer, poet, and scholar, Coya is currently on the full-time faculty at The Theater School at DePaul University and artistic director of Free Street Theatre.
 Twice in residency at SMCM with Teatro Luna, performing "Generic Latina" for the Fourth Annual Women Studies Colloquium (2003), and "S-E-X-Oh!" as part of the 2006-2007 TFMS main stage season, Coya continues her association with Teatro Luna and has recently co-founded Proyecto Latina and is director-in-residence for the Poetry Performance Incubator at the Guild Complex.
 Coya's scholarly work on Latina performance, Latina/o identities, and public violence has appeared in the Oxford University Encyclopedia of Latino/as in the United States and in California History Magazine.
 Her artistic work has been profiled in The New York Times, American Theatre magazine, Theater Journal, and The Chicago Tribune, among others.

 Kurt Heinlein (class of 1992, B.A. theater) earned his M.F.A. in Acting from the Cincinnati Conservatory of Music (CCM) and Ph.D. in Environmental/Social Theater from Louisiana State University.
 Currently, Kurt is associate professor and coordinator of the BFA Professional Actor Training Program at Missouri State University.
 His professional affiliations include SAG, AEA, AFTRA, ATME, FDC, and SAFD.
 A published scholar on environmental theater, Kurt has written Green Theatre: Promoting Ecological Preservation and Advancing the Sustainability of Humanity and Nature (2008) and Koko and the Performance of 'Conservationism' (2005).
 He is also the author of "Evangeline Drowning" (2010), a play about the wetlands territories of the Southeast Louisiana region pre- and post-Hurricane Katrina.